kevinserskine/Data-Final-Project/README.md

 3. Run Wamp64

-4. Enter the appropriate URL to run index.php, for example http://localhost/Data-Final-Project/index.php
+4. Enter the appropriate URL to run index.php